kiwano-js/kiwano/docs/basics/getting-started.md

 ```

 By default, Kiwano adds all fields in your model to your entity object-type, including relations.
-Off course you can exclude or overwrite fields, read the [model schema](typeorm/model-schema.md) documentation for more info.
+Of course, you can exclude or overwrite fields, read the [model schema](typeorm/model-schema.md) documentation for more info.

 This new version of our `userSchema` doesn't need any custom resolvers, everything is handled automatically by Kiwano.
 That means that users are automatically fetched from the database, filtering is automatically applied and so on.
 Even mutations are implemented automatically.